 Help us to be there to support mental wellbeing

-Clients can be referred by a Care Coordinator, Community Psychiatric Nurse or Mental Health Social worker, who will make a nomination to a panel that assesses all potential clients for supported housing in the borough.
+Clients who want to access support in shared accommodation must be referred by a Care Coordinator, Community Psychiatric Nurse or Mental Health Social worker, who will make a nomination to a panel that assesses all potential clients for supported housing in the borough.
 The panel consists of mental health professionals from RBK and South West London & St George's Mental Health Trust, as well as representatives from local Support Housing providers.

 The panel will assess the needs and requirements of potential clients and whether they need high, medium or low-level support.
 This way, clients will be referred to the most appropriate service.
 Once the panel has assessed the client, they will be referred to the most suitable provider.

-For more information, please contact the Floating Support Officer Anthony Akamo-Martins on 020 8255 3939 or at email@example.com.
+For further enquiries, please contact the Floating Support Officer Anthony Akamo-Martins on 020 8255 3939 or at email@example.com.